The Shipping Law Review: United Arab Emirates

 Questions of liability, as set out in Articles 3 to 5 of the Collision Convention 1910, are essentially provided for in Articles 320 to 322 of the Maritime Code.

 Although the UAE did not ratify the International Convention for the Unification of Certain Rules relating to Civil Jurisdiction in Matters of Collision 1952 (the Collision Convention 1952), provisions regarding jurisdiction are set out in Article 325 of the Maritime Code.

-The Brussels Convention for the Unification of Certain Rules of Law respecting Assistance and Salvage at Sea 1910 (the 1910 Salvage Convention) has not been ratified by the UAE, but like other conventions, the main sections of it are contained in the Maritime Code.
+The Convention for the Unification of Certain Rules of Law respecting Assistance and Salvage at Sea 1910 (the 1910 Salvage Convention) has not been ratified by the UAE but, like other conventions, the main sections of it are contained in the Maritime Code.
 The UAE is a party to the International Convention on Salvage 1989 (the 1989 Salvage Convention).
 Pursuant to Article 12 thereof, 'salvage operations which have had a useful result give right to a reward'.